5 Wellness Metrics Your CEO Should Care About

 2. Reduction In Medical Leaves And Sick Days

-Due to employee wellbeing, number of sick days will not entirely decline because employees do not always take leaves because of medical reasons.
-Therefore it is difficult to comprehend the reason behind sick days.
+Due to employee well-being, a number of sick days will not entirely decline because employees do not always take leaves because of medical reasons.
+Therefore, it is difficult to comprehend the reason behind sick days.
 However, this number will significantly decline due to a healthy workforce.
 Referring to this metric on a monthly basis might not reflect an improvement, thus we recommend tracking this on an annual basis.

 Pure quantitative metric, Annual Health Cost per employee will ideally decrease after the implementation of the wellness program.
 This is based on the ideology that “Prevention is better than cure.”
 Hence, encouraging employees to develop healthy habits can help in reduction and prevention of health risk factors.
 Furthermore, studies indicate that successful wellness programs can lead to a 20-30% decrease in the healthcare costs.
 In the first two years it would be very rare to see a sudden drop in the healthcare costs – therefore it is advisable to track Annual Health Cost increase per employee per year.

 This is the easiest and most important metric to measure out of all the six.
 If employees do not like the wellness program, they will simply not participate.
 Therefore, the success and failure of a wellness program highly depend on employee participation levels.
 To calculate the overall participation rates, you can look at the portal sign-ups, the response rate to Health Risk Assessment questionnaires, participation in onsite health checks.
 Furthermore, to determine employee engagement on a regular basis, you can also look at Daily Active Users and Monthly Active Users of the web portal.
 CEOs should not place a lot of emphasis on just participation as it can prove to be a superficial metric after first few years as it does not show the underlying benefits of a wellness program – such as the increase in productivity and falling health care costs.

 5. Behavioral Changes & Satisfaction